AusClimateService/npcp/reports/phase1/phase1_report.md

 Three tasks were completed for each of the bias correction methods (for each of the GCM/RCM combinations):
 - **Task 1 (Calibration)**: Produce bias corrected data for the 1980-2019 period, using 1980-2019 as a training period.
-- **Task 2 (Cross validation)**: Produce bias corrected data for the 1990-2019 period, using 1960-1989 as a training period.
+- **Task 2 (cross-validation)**: Produce bias corrected data for the 1990-2019 period, using 1960-1989 as a training period.
 - **Task 3 (Projection)**: Produce bias corrected data for the 2060-2099 period, using 1980-2019 as a training period.

 The rationale for the calibration task was to assess how well the bias correction methods perform